WPB Enterprise Residential Job Photos

 After the system is running, we use a very sensitive digital micro-monometer to measure the negative pressure created under the slab by the radon system.

-Even a Slab on Grade home like the one above can have elevated radon.
+Even a Slab on Grade home like the one in this picture can have elevated radon.

 The fan and outdoor suction is under the white fan cover box